golang/proposal/design/25530-notary.md

 without any reduction in security.
 Developers can then use any proxy they are comfortable using, or run their own.

+#### Privacy by Bulk Download

+What little usage signal leaks from a proxy that aggressively caches notary queries can be removed entirely by instead downloading the entire notary database and answering requests using the local copy.
+We estimate that the Go ecosystem has around 3 million module versions.
+At an estimated footprint of 200 bytes per module version, a much larger, complete notary database of even 100 million module versions would still only be 20 GB.
+Bandwidth can be exchanged for complete anonymity by downloading the full database once and thereafter updating it incrementally (easy, since it is append-only).
+Any queries can be answered using only the local copy, ensuring that neither private module paths nor public module usage is exposed.
+The cost of this approach is the need for a clients to download the entire database despite only needing an ever-smaller fraction of it.
+(Today, assuming only a 3-million-entry database, a module with even 100 dependencies would be downloading 30,000 times more database than it actually needs.
+As the Go ecosystem grows, so too does the overhead factor.)

+Downloading the entire database might be a good strategy for a corporate proxy, however.

+#### Privacy in CI/CD Systems

+A question was raised about privacy of notary operations especially in CI/CD systems.
+We expect that a CI/CD system would _never_ contact the notary.

+First, in typical usage, you only push code to a CI/CD system after first at least building (and hopefully also testing!) any changes locally.
+Building any changes locally will update `go.mod` and `go.sum` as needed, and then the `go.sum` pushed to the CI/CD system will be up-to-date.
+The notary is only involved when adding to `go.sum`.

+Second, module-aware CI/CD systems should already be using `-mod=readonly`, to fail on out-of-date `go.mod` files instead of silently updating them.
+We will ensure that `-mod=readonly` also fails on out-of-date `go.sum` files if it does not already ([#30667](https://golang.org/issue/30667)).

 ## Compatibility